-Another key component is the choice of parametrisation for the family of reconstruction methods $\RecOp_{\theta} \colon \DataSpace \to \RecSpace$.
-One could select a \ac{CNN} architecture, but if applied to 3D helical \ac{CT}, such generic \ac{DNN} architectures easily become very large due to the high dimensionality of $\RecSpace$ and $\DataSpace$.
-Training such \acp{DNN} would require vast amounts of data and the resulting trained \ac{DNN}, which is the learned reconstruction method, would most likely generalise poorly.
-An alternative approach is therefore to adapt the \ac{DNN} architecture for $\RecOp_{\theta}$ so that $\RecOp_{\theta} \approx \ForwardOp^{-1}$ where $\ForwardOp$ is given.
-A basic way to do this is to consider $\RecOp_{\theta} := \ForwardOp^{\dagger} \circ \oper{C}_{\theta}$ where $\ForwardOp^{\dagger} \colon \DataSpace \to \RecSpace$ is a hand-crafted pseudo inverse of $\ForwardOp$ and $\oper{C}_{\theta} \colon \RecSpace \to \RecSpace$ is some 3D image-to-image post-processing operator that is learned from training data.
+A key component is the choice of parametrisation for the family of reconstruction methods $\RecOp_{\theta} \colon \DataSpace \to \RecSpace$.
+One could select a generic \ac{DNN} architecture, consisting of fully connected layers, but if applied to helical \ac{CT}, such architectures easily become very large due to the size of the input and output data.
+Training such \acp{DNN} would require vast amounts of data and the resulting learned reconstruction method, would most likely generalise poorly.
+An alternative approach is to adapt the \ac{DNN} architecture for $\RecOp_{\theta}$.
+A basic way to do this is to consider $\RecOp_{\theta} := \oper{C}_{\theta} \circ \ForwardOp^{\dagger}$ where $\ForwardOp^{\dagger} \colon \DataSpace \to \RecSpace$ is a hand-crafted approximate inverse of $\ForwardOp$ and $\oper{C}_{\theta} \colon \RecSpace \to \RecSpace$ is some 3D image-to-image post-processing operator that is learned from training data.
 Popular architectures in imaging for the latter are based on \acp{CNN}, like U-Net \cite{jin2017deep}.

 A different path to domain adaptation is through \emph{unrolling}.
 The idea is to start with some iterative scheme, like one designed to minimize $\signal \mapsto \bigl\Vert \ForwardOp(\signal) - \data\bigr\Vert_2^2$.
-Next is to truncate this scheme and replace handcrafted updates with (possibly shallow) \acp{CNN} (unrolling). $\RecOp_{\theta}$ is then a \ac{DNN} that is formed by stacking these (shallow) \acp{CNN} and coupling them with $\ForwardOp$ and its adjoint $\ForwardOp^*$, which are explicitly given (non-learned) \cite[Sec.~4.9.1]{Arridge:2019aa}.
+The next step is to truncate this scheme and replace the handcrafted updates with possibly shallow \acp{CNN} (unrolling). $\RecOp_{\theta}$ is then a \ac{DNN} that is formed by stacking these shallow \acp{CNN} and coupling them with $\ForwardOp$ and its adjoint $\ForwardOp^*$, which are explicitly given \cite[Sec.~4.9.1]{Arridge:2019aa}.
 An example of this is the \ac{LPD} method \cite{Adler:2018aa} and variants thereof that are described in \cref{sec:LPD}.
-Finally, note that \emph{unrolling is merely a way to select an architecture for the \ac{DNN} representing $\RecOp_{\theta}$}.
-In particular, training as in eq.~\eqref{eq:BayesEst} will \emph{not} yield a solution operator for a variational model, this even when the \ac{DNN} architecture is given by unrolling an iterative scheme derived from an appropriate optimization solver.
+Finally, note that \emph{unrolling is merely a way to select a \ac{DNN} architecture for $\RecOp_{\theta}$}.
+In particular, training as in eq.~\eqref{eq:BayesEst} will \emph{not} yield a solution operator for an optimization problem.